dhanji/ramdisk/README.md

 YMMV with IntelliJ caches as they're probably already heavily cached in memory.
 This may be more useful for stuff like .git dir, .ssh etc.

+_Note: A manual eject or system shutdown will destroy everything in the RAM disk_